wardenfinance/contracts/README.md

 ## Static

-Contracts in the _static_ directory are meant for single use-cases.
-For example, the **escrow** contract can be deployed by anyone when needed - once that contract has outlived its purpose, it will no longer be used.
+Contracts in the _static_ directory are meant for continued use.
+For example, the **warden** contract is deployed once and used forever (unless an update is necessary).

 ## Dynamic

-Contracts in the _dynamic_ directory are meant for continued use.
-For example, the **warden** contract is deployed once and used forever - until an update is necessary.
+Contracts in the _dynamic_ directory are meant for single use-cases.
+For example, the **escrow** contract can be deployed by anyone when needed - once that contract has outlived its purpose, it will no longer be used.